Puppet Server 6.14.1

 tk-auth, and by default is not generally accessible.
 It is an API that integrators can use to provide functionality similar to

-puppet master --compile.
+puppet server --compile.
 For details on the API, see the Puppet API catalog.
 This endpoint is intended for use by other Puppet services.
 SERVER-2434

 certificate_statusendpoint now returns additional information for custom integration.
 SERVER-2370